The smell of pumpkin spice is in the air. Fall is here, and for chefs and restaurant owners, that means the holidays are right around the corner.

 Put the Me In Menu

-Customers are looking for unique, memorable experiences around the holidays and they’re willing to stretch their budget if it means they’ll be throwing the BEST PARTY EVER!
+Customers are looking for unique, memorable experiences around the holidays, and they’re willing to stretch their budget if it means they’ll be throwing a top-notch event.
 Make sure your catering menu is simple enough for your customers to understand while still representing your capabilities.
 Chefs have a tendency to say things like, “we can make anything, just tell me what you want.”
 That can be overwhelming to most customers, and it ends up being more of a turn off than an asset.
 Instead, come up with great menu items that you know work for large parties and stick to them.
 If a guest asks for customized options, that’s when you can show them all the different skills in your kitchen and charge accordingly.